cnnrsmth/pinterest-data-pipeline29/README.md

 - **DAG Creation:** An Airflow DAG was created in VSCode and uploaded to an S3 bucket.
 This DAG orchestrated the execution of the Databricks notebook.
 - **MWAA Integration:** The DAG was triggered in the Airflow UI, confirming successful execution and automation of the pipeline.

+_A Directed Acyclic Graph (DAG) was constructed in VSCode to define the sequence of tasks that needed to be executed within Databricks.
+The DAG was designed to trigger the execution of a Databricks notebook, handling the complete ETL process.
+The DAG was scripted to be reusable and was uploaded to an S3 bucket dedicated to MWAA (mwaa-dags-bucket), ensuring it could be scheduled and managed through the Airflow UI._

+_The process included:_

+- _**Environment Configuration**: The MWAA environment, pre-configured with access to necessary AWS resources, was leveraged for the DAG deployment.
+The environment also had access to Databricks through an API, allowing seamless integration._
+- _**DAG Scheduling**: The DAG was configured with a daily schedule, ensuring the ETL processes were executed at regular intervals without manual intervention.
+Error handling and retry mechanisms were incorporated into the DAG to account for any potential failures during execution._
+- _**Task Orchestration**: Each task within the DAG represented a step in the data pipeline, from reading data from S3 to processing it in Databricks.
+The DAG was designed to handle dependencies between tasks, ensuring they executed in the correct sequence._

+_The DAG was uploaded to the MWAA environment and manually triggered through the Airflow UI to verify the correctness of the setup.
+The successful execution of the DAG confirmed that the automation pipeline was functioning as expected, with the Databricks notebook running end-to-end, processing data as per the defined tasks.
+The entire workflow was now automated, eliminating the need for manual triggers and enabling consistent and repeatable data processing operations._

 ## Milestone 9: Real-Time Data Processing with AWS Kinesis

 This milestone replaced Kafka with Kinesis to handle real-time data streaming:

+_While batch processing (previous milestones) involves handling data in large blocks at scheduled intervals, stream processing deals with continuous data flow, allowing for real-time insights._

 - **Kinesis Stream Setup:** Three Kinesis data streams were created to replace the Kafka topics.
 - **API Gateway Configuration:** The API was updated to send data to Kinesis instead of Kafka.
 - **Real-Time Data Ingestion:** The Python script was modified to send data to the Kinesis streams.
 Data was then read into Databricks in real-time, transformed, and written to Delta tables.

+_Kinesis Setup steps:_

+- _**Kinesis Streams**: Three Kinesis streams were created to handle data that was previously processed using Kafka.
+These streams are specifically named for Pinterest's pin, geo, and user data tables._
+- _**API Gateway Configuration**: The existing API was modified to route data to these Kinesis streams instead of Kafka.
+This ensured that data generated by the user_posting_emulation.py script would now be sent to Kinesis._
+- _**Data Ingestion**: A new Python script, user_posting_emulation_streaming.py, was implemented.
+This script sends data in real-time to the Kinesis streams, emulating continuous user interaction with the Pinterest platform._

+_Kinesis and Databricks Integration steps:_

+- _**Real-Time Data Reading**: Databricks was set up to read the data directly from Kinesis streams in real-time.
+This involved configuring a new Databricks notebook to connect with the Kinesis streams using appropriate credentials and ingesting the streaming data._
+- _**Data Transformation**: Once ingested, the streaming data underwent similar cleaning and transformation processes as the batch data.
+This included handling missing values, converting data types, and reordering columns._
+- _**Writing to Delta Tables**: The transformed streaming data was written to Delta tables within Databricks.
+These tables, named after the user ID, ensured that the real-time data was stored efficiently and was readily accessible for further analysis or queries._

 ## Conclusion